-- Ensure that the position and timing of other traffic is taken into account when using the Diversionary Channel or approaching the locks. - ➤ Pilots should ensure that when entering the Diversionary Channel or approaching the lock entrance safe speed is maintained ensuring that the pilot has con of the vessel. - ➤ Pilots should ensure that they have made tugs fast in a timely manner at an appropriate location.
-Under normal circumstances, an inbound vessel will not plan to proceed past No 4 Buoy without its tugs in attendance. - ➤ The allocation and position of tugs should be the pilot's decision based on the effective location to ensure maximum control and the highest safety.
+- Ensure that the position and timing of other traffic is taken into account when using the Diversionary Channel or approaching the locks as per General Direction 11Movements of Selected Vessels bound to or form Grangemouth. - ➤ Pilots should ensure that when entering the Diversionary Channel or approaching the lock entrance safe speed is maintained ensuring that the pilot has con of the vessel. - ➤ Pilots should ensure that they have made tugs fast in a timely manner at an appropriate location.
+Under normal circumstances, an inbound vessel will not plan to proceed past No 4 Buoy without its tugs in attendance. - The allocation and position of tugs should be the pilot's decision based on the effective location to ensure maximum control and the highest safety.